Performance Evaluation of a Position-Sensitive SiPM-based Gamma Camera for Intraoperative Imaging: Conclusions

 The POSiCS camera was developed as a lightweight, compact, and wireless IGC to assist surgeons during SLNB and ROLL procedures.
 Integrating rapid, user-friendly imaging systems in surgical settings can reduce procedural invasiveness, thus enhancing both treatment efficacy and postoperative outcomes.

 POSiCS demonstrated high spatial resolution when equipped with a LEHR collimator and showed good sensitivity in its LEHS collimator configuration.
-By comparing the results described in this work with current state-of-the-art IGCs, we demonstrate that POSiCS performances are comparable to, or superior to, currently available systems~\citep{Farnworth2023, Tsuchimochi_2013}, while offering additional benefits, such as a lightweight module (less than 400 g) and wireless communication.
+By comparing the results described in this work with current state-of-the-art IGCs, we demonstrated that POSiCS performances are comparable to, or superior to, currently available systems~\cite{Farnworth2023, Tsuchimochi_2013}, while offering additional benefits, such as a lightweight module (less than 400 g) and wireless communication.
 These features significantly improve usability within the surgical environment.
-The most critical performance parameters determined through the tests described in this work are summarized in~\autoref{tab:summary}.

-Furthermore, the camera successfully detected gamma emissions from lutetium-177, demonstrating imaging capability up to the 113 keV photon emission line of this isotope.
+Furthermore, the camera successfully detected gamma emissions from Lu-177, demonstrating imaging capability up to the 113 keV photon emission line of this isotope.
 It was also possible to produce reliable images of the source by detecting lower-energy X-rays.
 These findings suggest that the device’s field of applications extends beyond traditional techniques involving the administration of Tc-99m, and may be suited for applications in theranostics and radiotherapeutic dosimetry, without the need for modifications to the detector system.